 - Detach Unauthorized USB Devices

 - Non-Admin Server Logon

 Domain Controllers (all)

-- On the SEM Console, click the Configure tab.
+- On the SEM Console, click Configure > User defined groups.

 - On the toolbar, click Create User-defined group.